sesamesoftware/DeploymentGuide/guides/computeProvisioning.md

 ![Ingress Rule](../images/addIngressRule.png)

-once it is running
+Once it is running

 ![running](../images/computinfo.png)

-* copy the public ip address
+* Copy the public IP address
-* in a txt file create a url with the following pattern `http://{ip address}:8080/rj`
+* In a txt file create a URL with the following pattern `http://{ip address}:8080/rj`
-  * replace {ip address} with the public ip address
+  * Replace {IP address} with the public IP address

 ---